 (d) a copy of any order of the Treasurer under clause 28.

-[Clause 32 inserted by No. 67 of 2004 s.
+[Clause 32 inserted: No. 67 of 2004 s.
 43.]

 33. Audit

 (1) If the Auditor General cannot complete the audit of the Authority by 30 September in any year he or she is to submit an interim report to the Minister setting out the reasons for his or her inability to complete the audit by that date, and the Minister is to cause copies of the report to be laid before both Houses of Parliament or dealt with under section 45A within 7 sitting days of receiving that report.